EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

 1. Eviction filing data for Hennepin and Ramsey Counties were provided by the [Court Services Division of the Minnesota Judicial Branch](https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx).
 Historical averages cover the years 2012-2019.

 {{%/ report_chart %}}

-{{% report_top_evictors id="topEvictorsSection" data="/uploads/minneapolis_hotspots_output.csv" %}}
-# Eviction Hotspots

-Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
-This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and beyond.
-We analyzed eviction records in Hennepin and Ramsey Counties to determine where the most cases are being filed.
-This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the last year.
-We also display the plaintiff name most often listed with a given building in the court filings.
-In the next section, we map the top 100 hotspots across the county.

-Eviction Hotspot data are updated semi-annually.
-{{%/ report_top_evictors %}}

 {{% report_map shapes="/uploads/twin-cities_shapes.json" data="/uploads/minneapolis_map.csv" topFilers="/uploads/minneapolis_hotspots_media_report.csv" %}}